Galapagos + Ecuador – January 2024*

 Mindo Cloud Forest

 Surrounded by hummingbirds and the peaceful sound of Mindo’s river, this eco-lodge is specially designed to help you disconnect from your daily life.
 It’s far enough from the town of Mindo to provide that peace so you can come and simply relax.
-Explore the secrets of the cloud forest through walks on its private paths and hikes to the area’s greatest points of interest.
+Explore the secrets of the Cloud Forest through walks on its private paths and hikes to the area’s greatest points of interest.
 There is also a restaurant on site serving tasty, local cuisine.

 Puerto Ayora, Santa Cruz, Galapagos

-This boutique hotel is located in the main town of Puerto Ayora, Santa Cruz which features a restaurant, outdoor swimming pool, bar and garden.
+This boutique hotel is located in the main town of Puerto Ayora, Santa Cruz which features a restaurant, outdoor swimming pool, bar, and garden.
 The hotel was built for the optimal use of solar energy to contribute to the protection of the environment.
 The entrance to Tortuga Bay is within walking distance from the hotel with easy access to a beautiful beach.

 Puerto Villamil, Isabela, Galapagos